Our rating(4.2/5)

 Stock management: Products can be tracked, i.e. you can add stock levels for each item and automatically hide it when out of stock, but you can’t track ingredients.
 This means you need a separate system to manage food inventory and new stock orders.

-Customer library: Create a customer library with personal details such as address, order history and saved payment methods (useful for invoices).
-You can’t add loyalty points to customer profiles, though, so you’re dependent on discounts and gift cards as loyalty perks.
+Customer library: For personal details like addresses, order history and saved payment methods (useful for invoices).
+You can’t add loyalty points to customer profiles unless you subscribe to the Loyalty add-on.

 While all of the above can be done with Restaurants Plus, there are some limitations on the Free plan.
 On both plans, you get access to the Order Manager, fast entry orders, multi-location management, remote device management, open tills, repeat items, dining preferences and advanced discounts.